-Zenith will adopt IFRS 16 on May 1, 2019, and has selected the modified retrospective transition approach.
-Zenith has also elected to apply the optional exemptions for short-term and low-value leases.
-IFRS 16 is expected to increase the Corporation's assets and liabilities, increase depreciation expense, increase interest, accretion and finance costs and reduce general and administrative expenses and research and development expenses.
+We will adopt IFRS 16 on May 1, 2019, and have selected the modified retrospective transition approach.
+We have also elected to apply the optional exemptions for short-term and low-value leases.
+IFRS 16 is expected to increase our assets and liabilities, increase depreciation expense, increase interest, accretion and finance costs and reduce general and administrative expenses and research and development expenses.
 Cash payments associated with operating leases are currently presented within operating activities; under IFRS 16, the cash flows will be allocated between financing activities for the repayment of the principal liability and operating activities for the financing expense portion.
 The overall impact to cash flow will be unchanged.
 Management is still quantifying the impact of IFRS 16 adoption.